Maureen Campion, MS LP

 I usually suggest seeing people every other week although certainly during tough times it is possible to see people weekly.
 Depending on the issues or your interest, it is possible to do therapy for a few months and then either be done or take a break.
 On the other hand if you find therapy helpful and it works for you, therapy can continue regularly as long as you choose.

-What is a “marriage friendly therapist”?
 What do you mean by being “pro-marriage”?

 Are you a religious/Christian counselor?

 I do not consider myself a religious or Christian counselor.
 I do not bring my personal spiritual beliefs to my work with clients.
 I support and respect my client’s values and beliefs and work to create solutions inside of their principles.
 I certainly feel comfortable supporting the values that you bring to your relationship.